 And if that’s not enough to get you encouraged, know that the way Geoffrey Moore writes about marketing made me one of his fans right away.
-The analogies he uses are exeptionally accurate and often hilarious.
-It’s great book to get a deeper understanding of the IT market and a fuller image of how your marketing and sales processes may be framed to match the market’s natura patterns and satisfy its requirements.
+The analogies he uses are exceptionally accurate and often hilarious.
+It’s a great book to get a deeper understanding of the IT market and a fuller image of how your marketing and sales processes may be framed to match the market’s natural patterns and satisfy its requirements.

 2. Ideal Customer Profile by Lincoln Murphy